Disclosure: Some links on this page are affiliate links. We may earn a commission if you make a purchase through them, at no additional cost to you.

 NVIDIA Control Panel is one of the best apps to control every aspect of your desktop and the in-app experience.
-And while it’s working perfectly fine for the majority of people, from time to time, we hear about its problems that render it unusable.
+And while it’s working perfectly fine for the majority of people, from time to time we hear about problems that render it unusable.

 For some people, NVIDIA Control Panel crashing on Windows 10 and 11 is a pretty common issue, and for some users, it just fails to open.
 I’ll admit that I had one of these issues long ago and a simple reinstall fixed the problem for me.